LOG-TAG/openmobster/branches/2.4-SNAPSHOT/trunk/cloud/binary-release/src/main/assembly/AppCreator/README.txt

 									*************************************************************
-									* OpenMobster - Mobile Cloud Platform
+									* OpenMobster - Mobile Backend as a Service Platform
 									*************************************************************

 ******************************